ItachiSan/linux_packaging/README.md

 ## Check for missing updates

-Just run the tool:

-`./tools/check_updates.sh`
+This repo has an `nvchecker` wrapper for easily checking for updates.

+First, you need to create in the `tools` the `nvchecker_keys.toml`.
+Just copy the example version and add the relevant tokens.

-You should have a private Github access token to guarantee consistent API calls, see [the consideration here](https://github.com/simon04/aur-out-of-date#principle).
+As of 2023-02-07, you need to have a private Github access token to guarantee consistent API calls, see [the consideration here](https://github.com/simon04/aur-out-of-date#principle).

+After this setup, just run the tool:

+`./tools/check_updates.sh`.

 ## Updating a package
 Now you are practically ready to go: if you want to update the packages, the way is simple: